 With the drive diameters chosen, the vertical centers are 7.060” and fall between the 4” to 8” range.
 The maximum roll diameter shown is based on the required “flange” needed for smooth material transition from the previous pass.
 It is important to check that this maximum diameter does not interfere with the mill base or any other maximum diameter from an adjacent pass.
 The location of the profile on the roll space, roll widths, and spacer lengths are also determined in this layout.

 These days, almost all companies use some sort of computer-aided design software in their engineering departments.
 With this in mind, specific calculations will not be covered; rather, a visual description is shown.

 TYPES OF “TRAP” ROLLS:

-7.0 ROLL DESIGN TIPS When forming a bend which has a 1t or less inside radius and when “box” forming, a “coining” or “bead” pass is very effective in setting the corner.
+7.0 ROLL DESIGN TIPS When forming a bend that has a 1t or less inside radius and when “box” forming, a “coining” or “bead” pass is very effective in setting the corner.
 By coining the material a slight thinning will occur.
 However, the finished bend corner will be crisp.

 FIG #8: COINING PASS

 Another tip to reduce material scuffing is to idle flange rolls so they are not driven.
 The speed at which these idled rolls spin is dictated by the section (at or near the highest point of the leg) rather than the mills’ drive.
 Generally this method is necessary when the formed legs of the profile are greater than 70-degrees.

 FIG #9: IDLED FLANGE CROSS-SECTION